 All our preparations are handmade in copper basins, in the heart of Provence.

-The flared basin shape promotes evaporation.
-The sugar content in the jam is then higher faster, the cooking lasts less time and the taste of the fruit is less altered.
+The flared bowl shape promotes evaporation.
+The sugar level in the jam is then higher more quickly, the cooking time is shorter and the taste of the fruit is less altered.